 - Covering greenhouses with long-wave, infared-absorbing plastic film may help by reducing greenhouse cooling at night.
 Other coverings that increase the blue: UV ratio can inhibit sporulation of some Botrytis isolates but is highly variable between crops and isolates of the fungus.

 Chemical control Fungicides do not compensate for poor sanitation or environmental controls.
 Resistance to many different and multiple fungicide groups has been documented worldwide.
 To prevent developing resistant fungi, alternate or tank-mix materials from different groups with different modes of action.
 Also, limit applications from any specific group to two (2) or fewer sprays.
 Be sure to check labels for crop safety before application.
 A bioassay using the sunflower 'Sunspot' will detect fungicide resistance.

 - Affirm WDG at 0.25 to 0.5 lb/100 gal water.
 Has "some" level of control.
 Group 19 fungicide.
 4-hr reentry.

-- Chlorothalonil-based products (Group M5 fungicide) such as Daconil Weather Stik, Echo, Equus, and Exotherm Termil.
+- Chlorothalonil-based products (Group M5 fungicide) such as Daconil Weather Stik, Echo, and Equus.
 These products may be used on a wide variety of plants but may discolor some blooms.
 Floral damage from these products may actually favor gray mold.
 Can be effective if used well before symptoms might develop.
 Useful as a broad spectrum mixing partner for fungicides at high risk for resistance development.
 Several home formulations are also available.
 12- to 24-hr reentry.